AILucifer99/Gemini-GenAI-Studio/README.md

 5. Move the `.env` to the project root folder
 6. Open the command prompt and create the Python virtual enviorenment.
 7. Once enviorenment is created, run the command - `pip install -r requirements.txt`
-8. Run the command - `streamlit run "Gemini MultiLingual Studio.py"`
+8. Run the command - `streamlit run "scripts\\Generative AI Studio.py"`
 9. The application will be running on the URL - `http://localhost:8501`
 10. Start using the application and unleash the power of the Google Gemini Large Language MultiModal Model.